EricMoy7/inventory-app-v2/README.md

 A comprehensive inventory management application built with React, TypeScript, Redux, and Firebase to help businesses track and manage their product inventory efficiently.

+## NOTICE: THIS APPLICATION IS NO LONGER BEING MAINTAINED, MWS API HAS BEEN DEPRECATED FOR THE NEW SELLER API.

 ![Inventory App Demo](demo/InventoryAppDemo.png)

 ## Features